 Transferring to another university

-Bocconi University students can transfer to another university by submitting an application to transfer to the Academic Affairs Desk (here you can also collect the application form) including details of the new university they intend to transfer to and the MSc program they wish to attend.
+Bocconi students may transfer to another university by submitting an application to transfer form.
+The form is to be collected, filled out and submitted to the Academic Affairs Desk.
+Details must include the new university they intend to transfer to, the legal email address (PEC) of the University of destination and the Program they wish to attend.

-Students are advised to find out when the deadline for receiving transfer documents is from the university they intend to transfer to, in order to ensure that they have enough time to complete the transfer procedure.
+Students are advised to check the deadline to receive transfer documents for the university they intend to transfer to, to make sure they have enough time to complete the transfer procedure.

 - duty stamp of 16.00 euros;

-- unofficial academic transcript and Bocconi ID card (except for the student ID which can be enabled for banking operations);
+- the unofficial academic transcript and Bocconi ID card (except for student ID card enabled to be used for banking operations);

-- receipt for payment of fees for issuing the transfer document which must be made via the Paytool procedure (http://paytool.unibocconi.it/buy);
+- receipt for payment of fees for issuing the transfer document, which must be made via the Paytool procedure (INSERIRE LINK http://paytool.unibocconi.it/buy);

-- authorization from the University Fees Funding and Housing Office.
+- authorization from the Fees Funding and Housing Office.

-Students who transferred to another University cannot come back to Bocconi University during the same academic year they applied for transfer except for students who have not completed any administrative acts at the university of destination.
+Students who transfer to another university cannot come back to Bocconi University during the same academic year they applied for transfer except for students who have not completed any administrative acts at the University of destination.

-Students who intend to continue their studies at universities abroad must complete the special application form, which is available from the Academic Affairs Division Desk.
+Students who intend to continue their studies at the Italian Military Academy and universities abroad must hand in a special application form available from the Academic Affairs Desk.

-During the academic year, students who have military service, civil service, female students in the year of birth of each child and students who are forced to interrupt studies because of serious illness and certified prolonged medical conditions can apply to temporarily interrupt their studies in accordance with Italian D.P.C.M.
-09/04/2001.
+During the academic year, students who are involved in military service or civil service duties, female students in the year of birth of each child and students who are forced to interrupt studies because of serious illness and certified prolonged medical conditions can apply to temporarily interrupt their studies in accordance with Italian DPCM 09/04/2001.

-Temporary interruption means that those students will not be able to complete any administrative operations, participate in educational activities or make use of university services offered to students.
+Temporary interruption of studies means that students will not be able to complete any administrative operations, participate in educational activities or make use of any university services.
 The years for which the student did not enroll do not count towards disqualification.
-For each year of temporary interruption students are required to pay a fixed sum for each year as set by the Fees Funding and Housing Service.
+For each year of temporary interruption students are required to pay a fixed sum set by the Fees Funding and Housing Office.

 Withdrawing from university studies

 Students can withdraw from their studies at any time, ending their academic career at this University.
-Their intention to withdraw must be communicated in a written, clear and concise form.
+Their intention to withdraw must be communicated in a written, clear and concise form, and is irrevocable.